openpublishoperation/azure-psdocs-processing/azurermps/3.7.0/AzureRM.Resources/New-AzureRmADUser.md

 # New-AzureRmADUser

 ## SYNOPSIS
-Creates a new active directory user.
+Creates a new Active Directory user.

 ## SYNTAX